 A Merchant Account provides you with the ability to process credit cards and debit cards.
 This, like the SSL, is outside of the cost of the hosting, cart and support fees.
 There is generally a monthly fee of around $25.00, but this can be more.
 You also generally pay a percentage cost of your sales as well for the use of a Merchant Account.
-Some carts allow for several different payment processing methods, while others only allow you to choose PayPal™ or Google Checkout™, and still others include payment processing but at a much higher percentage per sale rate.
+Some carts allow for several different payment processing methods, while others only allow you to choose PayPal™ or Amazon Payments™ or the like, and still others include payment processing but at a much higher percentage per sale rate.
 You should first know what type of cart you will choose before considering the Merchant Account, so that you know both are compatible.

 Another point to note: With some payment processors such as PayPal™, excluding their Virtual Terminal™, your customer is sent from your site to a PayPal site to pay for their purchase.
 While this method may seem like the economical choice, it is not in the least a professional choice, since it requires your customers to traverse two sites in order to checkout.
 Some cart applications do, however, integrate to provide the appearance of continuity, which is preferable, but do note that using these types of payment processors do not mean that you are personally absolved from PCI DSS.